MaDHouSe79/mh-cardealer/readme.md

 </p>

 # MH Cardealer
-- A player based cardealer, players can create there own cardealer anyware they want on the map.
+- A realistic cardealer system for players, they can create there own cardealer anyware they want on the map.
 - Create 4 points to make a square, than save this area as your own cardealer area.
 - As soon as you have create your place you can add your own vehicles to sell them to other players.
 - Vehicles spawns are server side, when the server needs to restart.